 Oh yes, this wasn’t some cheap cash-in, this was an expensive cash-in!
 It was feature length, had celebrity cameos, an animated sequence, musical numbers and all the principal members of the film’s cast apart from Alec Guinness, who clearly knew better.

-‘The Star Wars Holiday Special’s story begins with Han Solo and Chewbacca on their way to the Wookiee home-world of Kashyyyk to celebrate “Life Day” with Chewie’s wife Malla, son Lumpy and creepy father Itchy.
+‘The Star Wars Holiday Special’s story begins with Han Solo and Chewbacca on their way to the Wookie home-world of Kashyyyk to celebrate “Life Day” with Chewie’s wife Malla, son Lumpy and creepy father Itchy.

 Yes, that did say his wife.

-Before Han and Chewie arrive, however, Imperial Stormtroopers barge into his home looking for the war criminals, and keep his family mildly inconvenienced for a few hours before the inevitable happy ending.
+Before Han and Chewie arrive however, Imperial Stormtroopers barge into his home looking for the war criminals, and keep his family mildly inconvenienced for a few hours before the inevitable happy ending.

 Along the way it gets a bit strange.
-Very strange, in fact.
+Very strange in fact.

 A short dance sequence from a group of men in tights also features, and there’s a lesson in cooking “Bantha Surprise” from a terrifying space chef who appears to be a man in futuristic drag.
-In the second half of the show there’s also a sequence set in the Mos Eisley cantina which ends with the bar maid singing a melodramatic song to the theme of the famous Cantina Song.
+In the second half of the show there’s also a sequence set in the Mos Eisley cantina which ends with the bar maid singing a melodramatic song to the theme of the famous cantina song.

-Among the “celebrity” cameos are rock band Jefferson Starship, actress Bea Arthur, comedian Harvey Korman and actor Art Carney.
+Among the “celebrity” cameos are long-forgotten rock band Jefferson Starship, actress Bea Arthur, comedian Harvey Korman and actor Art Carney.